 Protect Your Cash Reserves with AMMA™ by ADM

 If you want to be sure your district’s cash reserves are 100% protected in these uncertain times, give us a call.
 We work with governments of all sizes to manage bond proceeds, vendor payments and reserve cash.
-An AMMA™ by ADM takes the work of managing cash off your hands and ensures your cash reserves get the MOST safety and the MOST competitive return.
+An AMMA™ by ADM takes the work of managing cash off your hands and ensures your cash reserves get access to extended safety and nationally competitive returns.

 To ensure you stay current on major economic and interest rate developments, follow ADM on Twitter, Facebook and LinkedIn.
 We provide periodic breakdowns of economic events and FOMC meetings, including expectations and reactions, so you can stay informed.